-A computer company had some outstanding sales people and wanted to have more of their people working at that level in future.
-They wanted to know what the outstanding people did that gave them their edge.
+A computer company had some outstanding salespeople and wanted to have more of their people working at that level in future.
+They wanted to know what the exceptional people did that gave them their edge.

-Area Managers identified the twelve top sales people, out of 160, in the company.
-I interviewed the twelve people in an open and client centred way with, as far as possible, no preconceptions.
-I asked “What is important to think about in your job?
-What you do that makes it succeed?
-How you do that?”.
+Area Managers identified the twelve top salespeople, out of 160, in the company.
+I interviewed the twelve people in an open and client-centred way with no preconceptions as far as possible.
+I asked, “What is important to think about in your job?
+What do you do that makes it succeed?
+How do you do that?”.

-Then I read the data through several times, classified each separate idea and then grouped the classes to give some manageable headings.
-Finally, I summarised the data under each heading.
-The data was very rich.
-The full story is in Profiling for Excellence .
+Then I read the data several times, classified each idea and then grouped the classes to give some manageable headings.
+Finally, I summarised the data under each title.
+The information was very rich.

 All participants actively manage relationships.
 They show interest, give remarkably warm attention and are clear, open and confronting.
 They connect.
 Because of the warmth and connection, I wanted to talk and interact freely with them.
 I thought their customers would too.